 For each risk identified for the County, there is typically a set of possible adaptation measures or strategies that could be implemented to reduce the future exposure from the specific risk.
 For some risks, the County can significantly reduce its vulnerabilities by taking some relatively direct actions; in other words, we have a high adaptive capacity.
 One good example would be coastal bluff erosion.
 For other risks, there is very little that can be done to ease or reduce the future impacts, or in other words, we have a low adaptive capacity.
 Perhaps the best example is the challenge the County will face in dealing with a significant future rise in the ground water table beneath the Rio Del Mar Esplanade.
 This area of the County was built on flood plain deposits and filled in wetlands of Aptos Creek, which consist primarily of sands and gravels that have a high permeability.
-As a result the water level in Aptos Creek will rise at high tides and the ground water table beneath the Rio Del Mar Esplanade the same rise.
+As a result the water table is believed to closely reflect the water level in the adjacent creek.
+As sea level continues to rise, the water level in Aptos Creek will rise at high tides and the ground water table beneath the Rio Del Mar Esplanade/Flats will experience the same rise.
 This happens now and has for some years but will worsen in the future.
 There does not appear to be a practical solution or adaptive response; and therefore, the County has a low adaptive capacity.